dougdyson/form-wizard/docs/notes.md

 ## STRETCH:
 - upload PDFs, shareholder agreement and ID (potential for IPFS)
-- set alerts for certain business rules, including and especially to biz dev
+- set alerts for certain business rules, especially to biz dev